Limbé, Cameroon: Culture

 Limbe City Council organizes an annual Festival of Arts and Culture.
 This event is popularly known as Limbe FESTAC and has been taking place annually since 2014.
-Activities during this event includes: a caravan to launch the event, fashion parade, election of Miss FESTAC, exhibition, canoe race, traditional dances, display of traditional dishes, etc. It attracts visitors from all corners of the country and even from abroad.
+Activities during this event include a caravan to launch the event, fashion parade, election of Miss FESTAC, exhibition, canoe race, traditional dances, display of traditional dishes, etc. It attracts visitors from all corners of the country and even from abroad.
 Culture from Cameroon as well as neighboring African countries are displayed.